jackadam1981/ChromeEc/docs/zephyr/zephyr_shim.md

 strong open-source community at Zephyr as potentially helping to consolidate efforts in the embedded controller space.
-It will also benefit our partners (both chip vendors and OEMs) since they should only have to support one embedded OS (i.e., Zephyr) for both their Chrome OS and Windows based devices.
+It will also benefit our partners (both chip vendors and OEMs) since they should only have to support one embedded OS (i.e., Zephyr) for both their ChromeOS and Windows based devices.

 Migrating to use Zephyr fully is going to take a few years.
 We do not want to diverge from the active development happening on platform/ec code.
 We